davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 on the to do-list – but you will be greatly disapponted since every issue has to be opened again.

 Does not go well with testers, but is good at keeping deadlines.
-Combine this guy with *MacGyver* and you have a good team.
+Combine this person with *MacGyver* and you have a good team.

 ## 3. The Rewriter

-Can never leave a piece of code untouched if he sees something that can be refactored.
-Can spend more time on refactoring a non-relevant part of the codebase than he spends on solving the actual problem.
+Can never leave a piece of code untouched if she sees something that can be refactored.
+Can spend more time on refactoring a non-relevant part of the codebase than she spends on solving the actual problem.

 Has the best test suite in history, but it is always red because a rewrite is in progress.

-If you give an existing project in PHP and MySQL to this guy, he will start rewriting it with Go with a NoSQL-database.
-Then he will ask what the problem was that needed to be fixed.
+If you give an existing project in PHP and MySQL to this perosn, she will start rewriting it with Go with a NoSQL-database.
+Then she will ask what the problem was that needed to be fixed.

 ## 4. The perfectionist